-If you plan on allowing users to log in using a Microsoft Azure Active Directory account, either from your company or from external directories, you must register your application through the Microsoft Azure portal.
-If you don't have a Microsoft Azure account, you can signup for free.
+This article describes how to allow users to log in using a Microsoft Azure Active Directory account, either from your company or from external directories.
+You must register your application through the Microsoft Azure portal.
+If you don't have a Microsoft Azure account, you can sign up for free.

 - Allowing access from external organizations (optional)

 - Configuring the key

 You can access the Azure management portal from your Microsoft service, or visit https://portal.azure.com/ and sign in to Azure using the global administrator account used to create the Office 365 organization.

 If you have an Office 365 account, you can use the account's Azure AD instance instead of creating a new one.
 To find your Office 365 account Azure AD instance: